Quantum metric and localization in a quasicrystal: Introduction

 In this work, we establish the quantum metric as an indispensable and natural tool for providing extensive understanding of quasicrystals, capturing both their intricate localization properties and their relation to the energy spectrum.
 The quantum metric measures distances between eigenstates based on a parameter space, usually momentum space~\cite{provost1980}.
 It has also been proven to have a simple interpretation in real space, where it gives the localization of Wannier orbitals~\cite{marzari1997}.
-Building on the quantum metric efficiently probing localization, we have in a recent work shown that disorder may enhance the quantum metric~\cite{marsal2024} when the impurity states are critically localized.
-In addition, the quantum metric has recently been found to be important for interacting properties of narrow or flat bands, for example by enabling superconducting phase coherence~\cite{peotta2015,tian2023} and the fractional quantum Hall effect~\cite{bergholtz2013, ledwith2020, varjas2022}.
+Building on the quantum metric efficiently probing localization, recent work has shown that disorder may enhance the quantum metric~\cite{marsal2024} when the impurity states are critically localized.
+In addition, the quantum metric has been found to be important for interacting properties of narrow or flat bands, for example by enabling superconducting phase coherence~\cite{peotta2015,tian2023} and the fractional quantum Hall effect~\cite{bergholtz2013, ledwith2020, varjas2022}.
+Here, we are able to establish a direct correspondence between the structural properties of the chain and the localization of its electronic states, by showing how the quantum metric incorporates information about distances between local symmetry centers of each eigenstate and how these are inherently linked to the self-similarity of the Fibonacci chain.
+This makes the quantum metric a natural tool for understanding localization in general quasicrystals, also beyond the 1D Fibonacci chain, in contrast to the IPR and other related tools traditionally used, which primarily focus only on the number of occupied sites \cite{lahini2009,mace2016, reisner2023}.
+Moreover, with the quantum metric being a numerically easily accessible observable, with rapidly emerging experimental signatures \cite{neupert2013, ozawa2019, kang2025, verma2026}, it offers direct access to electronic localization of quasicrystals.